-"The tender evaluation committee shall evaluate tenders within 30 days of the validity period from the date of opening of the tender. "
+"The tender evaluation committee shall evaluate tenders within 30 days of the validity period from the date of opening of the tender."

-According to the confidential documents furnished to the Board, tenders were opened on 12th October 2020.
-Despite this, the Evaluation Committee was appointed on 30th November 2020.
-This means that, no evaluation took place between 12th October 2020 and 30th November 2020 and thus the Respondents failed to adhere to their own Tender Document, specifically, Clause 2.24.6 of Section II.
+According to the confidential documents furnished to the Board, tenders were opened on 29th September 2020.
+However, the Evaluation Committee was only appointed on 8th October 2020.
+This means that, no evaluation took place between 29th September 2020 and 8th October 2020 and thus the Respondents failed to adhere to their own Tender Document, specifically, Clause 2.24.6 of Section II.
 Instructions to Tenderers of the Tender Document which required evaluation to commence from the date of tender opening.

 The Board is cognizant of the fact that evaluation of bids is done by an Evaluation Committee and thus evaluation can only be undertaken after the appointment of the evaluation committee.
-As a result, a practical and purposive determination of the period taken for evaluation of bids in the subject tender requires the Board to determine the period when the Evaluation Committee identified the most preferred bidder technically and financially, after their appointment by the accounting officer.
+As a result, a practical and purposive determination of the period taken for evaluation requires the Board to determine the period when the Evaluation Committee identified the most preferred bidder technically and financially, after their appointment by the accounting officer.